Maikxx/browser-technologies-1819/README.md

 ![Broken styling IE11](./docs/application/broken-ie-11-score-page.png)

 In Brave, Google Chrome, Firefox, Safari and TorBrowser (with JavaScript and a major delay due to the VPN) it works as intended.

+## Device Lab Application test

+The device lab is broken again, so I decided to only test this application on the big Windows Surface thing.
+On that device the application works as expected.

 ## License